mayur777-ui/FitFusion/README.md

   - React 18 with Vite
   - TailwindCSS for styling
   - Framer Motion for animations
-  - React Query for data fetching
-  - Zustand for state management

 - **Backend**
   - Node.js with Express